 Where there are several such joint debts the couple can agree to assign responsibility for payment of the joint debts to one another.
 In other words, the husband may take responsibility for the joint debt owed to the Royal Bank while the wife agrees to be responsible for the joint debt owed to Canada Trust.
 Unfortunately, this agreement between the spouses is not binding on the financial institutions who will continue to hold both of them responsible for any unpaid balance of the joint debt.

-Where there is an asset associated with a debt it is appropriate for the debt to follow the asset.
+Where there is an asset associated with debt it is appropriate for the debt to follow the asset.
 If the husband is keeping a boat or vehicle that is subject to a loan, then he should take responsibility for the loan associated with it.
-In some
+In some cases, it may mean selling the asset and applying the proceeds to the loan.
+Often there will still be an outstanding balance to pay.

 The bottom line is that at the time of separation, creditors will look to both spouses for payment in full of joint debts regardless of their individual agreements with respect to payment.
 Lawyers will be aware of this and can try to build additional protections into Separation Agreements should one spouse not live up to their commitment to pay a certain debt.